 How do I acquire capital?

-For business, particularly small business owners, acquiring capital can feel like a daunting task.
+For businesses, particularly small business owners, acquiring capital can feel like a daunting task.
 As the term capital can be used to describe a range of different types of financial assets, there are many ways it can be acquired.

 If you know where to look, you can achieve your business goals and acquire what you need to get your business up and running or to the next level.

-But what are the different types of capital?
+What are the different types of capital?

 What is 'Equity Capital' in business?